Mircea-s-classes/intro-to-github-fundamentals-axx2xu/review.md

 I reviewed many of the basic actions using git version control.
-I reviewed things such as pull requests, commits, branches, etc.
+I reviewed things such as pull requests, commits, branches, etc. I have also cloned the repository to a local save so that I can make an edit and commit/push to the remote repository.